CHEMIO/chemistry_rails/README.md

 end
 ```

 This will attach the `ChemistryRails::Formula` class to the field and you will be able to use it as described below.
-Also an ActiveRecord
+An ActiveRecord
 validation for chemical formula will be added.

 ##the Formula class

-to initialize a new object you need to pass the chemical formula as a string:
+To initialize a new object you need to pass the chemical formula as a string:

 ```ruby
 formula = ChemistryRails::Formula.new('C6H6')